Faculty Exchange and Research Partnerships

 Unique research possibilities between member-school Faculty

-How is responsible leadership seen from the Japanese and French perspectives?
+How is responsible leadership seen from the Japanese, Canadian, and French perspectives?
 What do business ethics consist in from a British, Brazilian, Spanish, Irish and Chinese standpoint and what common factors bring these countries together in terms of social entrepreneurship?

 As from spring 2018, an exciting project was launched between the member schools that sees a core of CSR-dedicated faculty integrate an existing management programme within another member School for a 2 to 4-week period with an assignment to cover responsible leadership and sustainable business practices.